binxio/iam-tags-cfn/README.md

 * To use python3.7 for our CloudFormation Custom Resource (launched November 11)
 * Looked into Drift Detection

 In the future we will add CloudFormation protection, once this is supported (or we found a work around).
 And we will add more examples besides Ec2 to make it more useful.
+Tags on a Stack are automatically set on every Resource part of the Stack, making it very easy to extend this solution.
+So a RedRole can only create CloudFormation stacks with a tag Team=Red and because the resources get the tag Team=Red too, all resources can easily be protected.
+This was actually the reason I started this expiriment, but found out CloudFormation tags are not supported in IAM conditions.